Toward Explainable AI for Regression Models: Best practice guidelines

 \subsection{Implementation and sanity checks}

 In practice, because the methods we propose for explaining regression models do not require a change of the explanation technique but only a modification of the function or of the architecture implementing such function, existing XAI frameworks remain applicable.
-Software frameworks, such as Captum\footnote{\url{https://captum.ai/}}, iNNvestigate \cite{DBLP:journals/jmlr/AlberLSHSMSMDK19}\footnote{\url{https://github.com/albermax/innvestigate}}, DeepExplain\footnote{\url{https://github.com/marcoancona/DeepExplain}} and Zennit \cite{anders2021software}\footnote{\url{https://github.com/chr5tphr/zennit}} implement a number of popular explanation methods.
+Software packages, such as Captum\footnote{\url{https://captum.ai/}}, iNNvestigate \cite{DBLP:journals/jmlr/AlberLSHSMSMDK19}\footnote{\url{https://github.com/albermax/innvestigate}}, DeepExplain\footnote{\url{https://github.com/marcoancona/DeepExplain}} and Zennit \cite{anders2021software}\footnote{\url{https://github.com/chr5tphr/zennit}} implement a number of popular explanation methods.
 Some of them, such as iNNvestigate, come with an implementation of LRP.
+We provide an implementation of our restructuring approach \footnote{\url{https://github.com/sltzgs/xai-regression}} which enables a seamless integration into existing XAI pipelines and frameworks.

 Whether the practitioners use a third party implementation or their own implementation, there are a number of sanity checks (or unit tests) that can be applied to verify that the procedure satisfies some basic necessary conditions.
 The most important one is \textit{conservation}, in particular, on needs to verify that $\sum_i R_i = f(\x) - \widetilde{y}$.
 If the network has biases and one can consequently not expect the explanation to be fully conservative, the sanity check can still be applied on a version of the network where the biases are turned to zero.
 Other sanity checks are specific to the method.
 For example, one can verify that LRP explanations reduce to special (and easy to implement) cases, for particular choices of LRP hyperparameters.
 For example, we can verify that an implementation consisting of LRP-$\epsilon$ and LRP-$\gamma$ rules reduces to Gradient$\,\times\,$Input if setting the hyperparameters $\epsilon$ and $\gamma$ to zero.